 Total Drive Time: Rough Estimate 4 Hours

-Day One is always the most exciting for me.
+Day One is always the most exciting for me, for any road trip.
 I like to stop by a Trader Joe’s before we hit the road– get a little cooler of all my favorite snacks and coffees for the drive.
 Once the car is locked and loaded, it’s time to head out!
 There’s no rush on the first day because Joshua Tree & Palm Springs are in the desert.
 Unless you get there in the early hours of the morning (like before 9AM), it’ll be hot regardless.
 For me personally, I know I would rather spend the hottest hours of the day driving in the car!
-I’d say try to head out before noon if you can and by the time you get there, you’ll miss the bulk of the worst heat.
+Depending on where you start, I would aim to get to the park closer to 3PM.